Nevada vs. Air Force NCAA Football Odds, Plays and Insights | November 19, 2021

 Over/Under Insights

-- Air Force and its opponents have combined to score more than 52.5 points in two games this season.

-- The two teams combine to score 63.2 points per game, 10.7 more than the total in this contest.
+- The combined points per game average of the two teams, 63.2, is 10.7 points greater than Friday's over/under.

-- These two squads combine to allow 41.8 points per game, 10.7 fewer than this contest's over/under.
+- This contest's over/under is 10.7 points above the 41.8 these two squads combine to allow per game this season.

-- The Wolf Pack and their opponents have scored an average of 56.9 points per game in 2021, 4.4 more than Friday's total.
+- The average total in Wolf Pack games this season is 56.9, 4.4 points more than Friday's over/under of 52.5.

-- The 52.5 total in this game is 6.6 points above the 45.9 average total in Falcons games this season.
+- The 52.5 over/under in this game is 6.6 points higher than the 45.9 average total in Falcons games this season.

 Nevada Stats and Trends

-- Nevada has played 10 games, with seven wins against the spread.
+- Nevada has seven wins against the spread in 10 games this year.

-- This season, the Wolf Pack have an ATS record of 3-3 in their six games as a favorite of 1.5 points or more.
+- The Wolf Pack are 3-3 ATS when favored by 1.5 points or more this season.

 - Nevada's games this year have hit the over on six of 10 set point totals (60%).

-- Nevada is 7-2 against the spread and 7-2 overall this season when the team puts up more than 17.6 points.
+- Nevada is 7-2 against the spread and 7-2 overall this season when the team scores more than 17.6 points.

-- In games that Nevada piles up more than 287.5 yards, the team is 7-3 against the spread and 7-3 overall.
+- When Nevada picks up more than 287.5 yards, the team is 7-3 against the spread and 7-3 overall.

-- This year, the Wolf Pack have eight turnovers, five fewer than the Falcons have takeaways (13).

 - Find the latest spread and moneyline odds for Nevada at SISportsbook.